-Boys, girls, young men and women receive and benefit from comprehensive health education in Vermont's elementary and secondary schools.
+Youth receive and benefit from comprehensive health education in

+Vermont's elementary and secondary schools.
 Comprehensive health education includes the study of several topics directly related to statutory rape, such as sexuality, reproduction, sexually transmitted diseases and their prevention, development of responsible personal behavior and decision making about sexual activity including abstinence; possible outcomes of premature sexual activity, contraceptives, adolescent pregnancy, childbirth, adoption, and abortion.
 As an available supplement to Vermont's comprehensive health education, the Lund Family Center, a grantee of Vermont's Department for Children and Families, provides a powerful teen pregnancy prevention program designed to help teens change risky behaviors.
-The Lund Center's Pregnancy Prevention Panel visits schools and endeavors to educate other teenagers - young men and women- about the realities of pregnancy and parenting at a young age.
+The Lund Center's Pregnancy Prevention Panel visits schools and endeavors to educate other teenagers about the realities of pregnancy and parenting at a young age.
 The panel members are themselves pregnant or parenting teenagers.
 A staff member accompanies them to facilitate the discussion and explain the societal and economic impact of teen pregnancy.

-To address the problem of statutory rape in a way that reaches older men, Vermont's Department of Corrections works with offenders to teach them how to accept, understand, modify and maintain permanent changes in behavior relating to illegal sexual behavior, such as statutory rape.
+, Vermont's Department of Corrections works with sexual offenders to teach them how to accept, understand, modify and maintain permanent changes in behavior relating to illegal sexual behavior, such as statutory rape.
 This formal program is cognitive-behavioral and delivered primarily in group format, although extensive homework is required.
-The major goals of the program are to help offenders (1) accept responsibility for sexual offending, (2) modify distorted thinking patterns, (3)enhance victim empathy, (4) control deviant sexual urges, (5) improve social competence, (6) develop relapse prevention skills, and (7) develop community support systems.
+The Department works to identify the correlates to the offense with each individual, to ensure that the specific nature of their offense is addressed.